 While I know a lot of these ideas are not new, this is what is helping me and mine stay afloat.
 Next, bills.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 Good post.
 Goes to show you that you can live a healthy life style while being frugal.
-I try my best but it's hard cooking for one especially since I don't like to cooking.

 Thanks for your kind words.
 I know not wanting to cook.
 My husband and I had to downsize our cooking when our grandchildren moved to another state.
 We eat and freeze a lot of leftovers when we both do not feel like cooking or have late appointments.

 Times have changed.
 In today's economy, it's not easy for two or more to make it on one income.
 Having to live so close to the edge can take its toll on a person's mental well being.
 I understand.
 Other than that, I'd say you've got it made.